 one react js project that consume bundle of another react project

-✅ Step 1: Create project-x
+✅ Step 1: Create project-x (Component Provider)

 Run: